teamrocketz/thesis/README.md

 `knex seed:run`

-Note: The above commands will default to a development database configuration.
-For non-development environments, specify like so:

-`NODE_ENV=test knex migrate:latest`

-...and set the appropriate values in the corresponding `config/` file.
+For other environments, make sure DATABASE_URL is set, or NODE_ENV is set and all needed values are in relevant `config` files.

 ## Running the App